 At St. Andrew’s School we believe that the Arts are an essential part of the curriculum as well as the foundation for a well formed life.
-Whether in Lower School, Middle School or Upper School, students are exposed to and participate in a variety of artistic expression that include visual art, music, and the dramatic arts.
+Whether in Middle School or Upper School, students are exposed to and participate in a variety of artistic expression that include visual art, music, and the dramatic arts.
 As a small School, opportunities abound for students to express themselves in the art program and often students find talents they did not know they had or they develop interests in areas that are new to them.
 This may involve singing in the chorus, playing hand bells, painting a landscape, or acting in a play, but no matter the medium, students are encouraged to work in the Arts and to stretch themselves in a supportive environment.
 Our experienced faculty members are excited when students find a passion they did not have or develop skills that take their talent to the next level.

 Our exceptional Art programs include the Lower School spring arts productions, Holiday Vespers, the Fall Musical, the Spring Concert, the Winter Play, the Monologue Contest, as well as other opportunities for students to display their talents.